CLI Reference

 mezdNode agent installed on every SSH host.
 Connects to the Mezite proxy via a reverse tunnel, handles certificate-based authentication, and records sessions.

-mezd identityMachine identity subcommand for CI/CD pipelines and automated services.
+mezd identityAgent identity subcommand for CI/CD pipelines and automated services.
 Continuously renews short-lived certificates so non-human workloads can authenticate to Mezite.
-Run as mezd identity start standalone or use mezd start --identity-dir=... for combined mode.
+Run as mezd identity start, or set MEZITE_IDENTITY_DIR and MEZITE_IDENTITY_TOKEN in the environment of mezd start for combined mode (mezd start registers no flags — identity is configured via environment variables only).

 Getting Started